mikhama/presentation-tensorflowjs/transcript.md

 In 2017 version 1.0 of TensorFlow was released.

-It is a low-level C++ library with a lot of functionality for doing Machine Learning.
+This is a low-level C++ library with a lot of functionality for doing Machine Learning.

 In the world of data science, Python is very popular language, and it is also a primary language for TensorFlow.
 But TensorFlow works with many others languages, such as Java, C, Go, Swift, and of course JavaScript.